simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-01
+<br />**Date image released:**  2024-02-02
-<br />**This image is owned by:**  Jean-Baptiste Auroux
+<br />**This image is owned by:**  Sander de Jong
-<br />**Title of the image:**  NGC 1365: Majestic Island Universe
+<br />**Title of the image:**  NGC 1893 and the Tadpoles of IC 410
-<br />**Description for the image:**  Barred spiral galaxy NGC 1365 is truly a majestic island universe some 200,000 light-years across.
-Located a mere 60 million light-years away toward the faint but heated constellation Fornax, NGC 1365 is a dominant member of the well-studied Fornax Cluster of galaxies.
-This sharp color image shows the intense, reddish star forming regions near the ends of the galaxy's central bar and along its spiral arms.
-Seen in fine detail, obscuring dust lanes cut across the galaxy's bright core.
-At the core lies a supermassive black hole.
-Astronomers think NGC 1365's prominent bar plays a crucial role in the galaxy's evolution, drawing gas and dust into a star-forming maelstrom and ultimately feeding material into the central black hole.
+<br />**Description for the image:**  This cosmic view shows off an otherwise faint emission nebula IC 410, captured under clear Netherlands skies with telescope and narrowband filters.
+Above and right of center you can spot two remarkable inhabitants of the interstellar pond of gas and dust, known as the tadpoles of IC 410.
+Partly obscured by foreground dust, the nebula itself surrounds NGC 1893, a young galactic cluster of stars.
+Formed in the interstellar cloud a mere 4 million years ago, the intensely hot, bright cluster stars energize the glowing gas.
+Globules composed of denser cooler gas and dust, the tadpoles are around 10 light-years long and are likely sites of ongoing star formation.
+Sculpted by stellar winds and radiation their heads are outlined by bright ridges of ionized gas while their tails trail away from the cluster's central young stars.
+IC 410 and embedded NGC 1893 lie some 10,000 light-years away, toward the nebula-rich constellation Auriga.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/NGC1365_v4.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/Tadpoles2048original.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).